Accounting · Financial statements

 Three statements.
 One real picture of the business.

 Most owners get a P&L and call it “the books.”
 A complete picture takes all three statements — income, balance sheet, cash flow — reconciled, in agreement, and read together.
 TechBrot’s Certified ProAdvisors prepare them monthly from your QuickBooks file, CPA-ready, with plain-language commentary.
+Independent firm, not affiliated with Intuit Inc.

-The three financial statements report a business from three angles: the income statement (P&L) shows revenue, expense, and profit over a period; the balance sheet shows what the business owns and owes at a moment in time; the cash flow statement reconciles profit to actual cash.
-Read separately, each is incomplete — a profitable P&L can sit alongside a tight bank account, and a healthy balance sheet can mask a weak cash flow trend.
-TechBrot’s Certified ProAdvisors prepare all three monthly from a reconciled QuickBooks file, deliver them CPA-ready for your tax professional, and pair them with plain-language commentary so the numbers translate into decisions.
+The three financial statements report a business from three angles — the income statement (P&L) over a period, the balance sheet at a moment in time, and the cash flow statement reconciling profit to cash.
+Read separately, each is incomplete.
+TechBrot’s Certified ProAdvisors prepare all three monthly from a reconciled QuickBooks file, deliver them CPA-ready, and pair them with plain-language commentary so the numbers become decisions.
 Internal management and CPA-ready reporting — not audit, review, or compilation, which are licensed CPA engagements we coordinate with.
-Independent ProAdvisor firm — not affiliated with Intuit Inc.

 Financial statements, in five questions.